Bionicle 2: Legends of Metru Nui: Soundtrack

 Nathan Furst, composer of the first film's soundtrack, returned to score Legends of Metru Nui.
 In place of the tribal elements used in Mask of Light, Furst integrated electronic and techno sounds into the second film's music to accommodate its futuristic style.

 The Legends of Metru Nui score was released as a digital album on December 12, 2017, thirteen years after the film's release.
 Unlike the Mask of Light and Web of Shadows soundtracks which contain the complete scores from their respective films, this release contains most of the Legends of Metru Nui score while omitting music from some scenes.
-Furst stated that two tracks were excluded on purpose due to their redundancy and because they would have disrupted the "flow" of the album, though he has also said that he plans to distribute them.
+Furst explained that two tracks were excluded on purpose due to their redundancy and because they would have disrupted the "flow" of the album, though he has also said that he plans to distribute them.

 This release includes two "bonus tracks"; the first is an alternate "Desert/Kikeinalo" theme that was unused in the film, while the second is Furst's original sketch for Lhikan's theme which was used partially in the film's DVD menus and incorporated into the score at various moments featuring the character.

 The soundtrack's initial lack of availability was partially due to it being lost in a hard drive crash for several years, as Furst stated multiple times.
 Prior to the 2017 release, Furst revealed that the "entire score" was eventually recovered thanks to his assistant.

 Reception

-Though reviewers were still skeptical as to the toy promotional nature of these films, several noted their marked improvement over the original Bionicle movie, including its filling-in of major plot holes that had been present in the first film.
+Though reviewers were still skeptical as to the toy promotional nature of these films, several noted their marked improvement over the original Bionicle film, including its filling-in of major plot holes that had been present in the first film.
 It was also noted for its references to The Lord of the Rings, Star Wars, The Matrix, and Excalibur.
 There was concern that the Bionicle brand promoted violence, running counter to the LEGO themes of patience and careful construction.
 A sequel titled Bionicle 3: Web of Shadows was released in 2005.

 Bionicle 2 was nominated at the DVD Exclusive Awards for Best Animated Premiere Movie.
 It was also nominated for best director and best original score.
-Bionicle was nominated at the 32nd Annual Saturn Awards for Best DVD release.
+The film was nominated at the 32nd Annual Saturn Awards for Best DVD release.
 It was also an iParenting Media Award winner for Best Home Video/DVD.
 Two awards were won by the studio that created Bionicle 2 at the 27th Annual Telly Awards.
 It also won the Golden Reel Award for Sound Editing in a Direct to Video Release.